ntampellini/TSCoDe/README.md

 - Any blank line will be ignored
 - Any line starting with `#` will be ignored
 - Keywords, if present, need to be on first non-blank, non-comment line
-- Then, two or three molecule files are specified, along with their reactive atoms indexes
+- Then, two or three molecule files are specified, along with their reactive atoms indexes, and eventually their pairings

 TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule. **The reactive indexes specified are counted starting from zero!** If the molecules are specified without reactive indexes, a pop-up ASE GUI window will guide the user into manually specifying the reactive atoms after running the program.